Pre-Finno-Ugric substrate: Paleo-Baltic

 Many words relating to fish in Finnic may have substrate etymologies suggesting influence from a culture centered around fishing.
 It is likely that this Paleo-European language also influenced some Indo-European languages.
 It has been suggested that the Paleo-European language of the Baltic was perhaps related to Paleo-Laplandic, either by influence or by genetic relationship, particularly the words for "moss" and "island" have been suggested as cognates between Paleo-Laplandic and Paleo-Baltic.

 Pre-Finno-Volgaic substrate

-There are also some examples of possible substrate words the hypothetical Finno-Volgaic languages group that differ from the Pre-Sami substrate, i.e. Proto-Finno-Volgaic *täštä 'star', or *kümmin 'ten'.
+There are also some examples of possible substrate words the hypothetical Finno-Volgaic languages group that differ from the Pre-Sámi substrate, i.e. Proto-Finno-Volgaic *täštä 'star', or *kümmin 'ten'.

 Some words in Finno-Volgaic languages contain rare consonant clusters, which suggests loanwords from unknown languages.

 Finnish words such as jauho ('flour'), lehmä ('cow'), tähti ('star'), tammi ('oak') and ihminen ('human') could be substrate words.

 Aikio (2021) lists some other substrate vocabulary as: